The Local Projection Residual Bootstrap for AR(1) Models: Asymptotic Refinements

 The proof of Theorem \ref{thm:rates_AA} is presented in Appendix \ref{appendix:thm:rates_AA}.
 It uses two main ideas developed previously in the literature.
 First, we approximate the distribution $J_n(\cdot,h,P,\rho)$ by another distribution $\Tilde{J}_n(\cdot,h,P,\rho)$ up to an error of size $O\left(n^{-1-\epsilon}\right)$ for a fixed $\epsilon \in (0,1/2)$; similar approach has been used in \cite{hall1996bootstrap} and \cite{andrews2002higher, andrews2004block}.
 Second, we use that the distribution $\Tilde{J}_n(\cdot,h,P,\rho)$ admits an Edgeworth expansion up to an error of size $O\left(n^{-3/2}\right)$ based on the results of \cite{bhattacharya1978validity} and \cite{GotzeHipp1983,gotze1994asymptotic}; see Theorem \ref{thm:edgeworth_approx_Jtilde} in Appendix \ref{sec:appendix_asympt_ref}.
 These two ideas guarantee the existence of the Edgeworth expansion presented in \eqref{eq:edgeworth_expansion_sec2}.
 We then conclude the proof by standard derivations similar to the one derived in our informal explanation presented in Section \ref{sec:why_boots}.

 The next theorem shows that the LP-residual bootstrap provides asymptotic refinements to the confidence intervals.
-In other words, the rate of convergence of the ECP of our bootstrap confidence interval defined in \eqref{eq:bootstrap_CI} for $\beta(\rho,h)$ is faster than $O\left(n^{-1}\right)$.
+In other words, the size of the ECP of our bootstrap confidence interval defined in \eqref{eq:bootstrap_CI} for $\beta(\rho,h)$ is $o(n^{-1})$.